cedfactory/fdp/README.md

 ## list

-- *markets* : for crypto may be hitbtc, bitmex, binance, ftx.
+- *exchanges* : for crypto may be hitbtc, bitmex, binance, ftx, speratated with ','

 example :

 ```
-localhost:5000/list?markets=ftx
+localhost:5000/list?exchanges=ftx
 ```

 ## value

+- *screener* : should be crypto.
+- *exchange* : may be hitbtc, bitmex, binance, ftx.
-- *values* : symbols separated with ',' and '/' replaced with '_'
+- *symbols* : symbols separated with ',' and '/' replaced with '_'

 example :

 ```
-localhost:5000/value?values=ETH_EURS
+localhost:5000/symbol?symbols=ETH_EURS
 ```

 ## history

-- *source* : may be hitbtc, bitmex, binance, ftx.
+- *exchange* : may be hitbtc, bitmex, binance, ftx.
 - *symbol* : symbols separated with ',' and '/' replaced with '_'
 - *start* : date with format dd_mm_yyyy
 - *length* (optional) :